How to preview plan premiums, benefits and networks:

 2. ‘Window shop’ on your state exchange

-And it should be easier for states to finalize rates well in advance of open enrollment this year.
-In the fall of 2017, it was more challenging, due to the uncertainty surrounding funding for cost-sharing reductions (CSR).
+In 2018, it was easier for states to finalize premiums well in advance of open enrollment.
+In the summer/fall of 2017, it was more challenging, due to the uncertainty surrounding funding for cost-sharing reductions (CSR).
 President Trump had threatened throughout 2017 to eliminate federal funding for CSR, and ultimately did so on October 12, less than three weeks before the start of open enrollment.

 As a result, insurers in some states were scrambling to adjust their 2018 premiums in the latter half of October.
 For example, Colorado’s exchange was already in the process of loading 2018 rates into their system when the Trump Administration announced that CSR funding would not continue.
 The initial rates were based on the assumption that CSR funding would continue, although the state had backup rates that included the cost of CSR built into the premiums.
 But the exchange had to start over on October 13 with the process of loading the backup rates into the system, which delayed the availability of window shopping.